-On this day, 31 March in 1921, the Royal Australian Air Force (RAAF) was formed out of its forerunners, originally the Australian Flying Corps and then the Australian Air Corps.
+On 31 March 1921, the Royal Australian Air Force (RAAF) was formed out of its forerunners, originally the Australian Flying Corps and then the Australian Air Corps.

 It was less than a decade earlier (1912) that Australia embarked on having an air capacity in its armed forces – aviation then being a fledgling technology.